kafargo/MSSE663-Express-Backend/README.md

 1. A simple HTML/JavaScript UI for testing the API available at the root URL (http://localhost:3000)
 2. A Postman collection file (`MSSE663_Triangle_API.postman_collection.json`) that can be imported into Postman

-## API Endpoints
+## API Documentation

+API documentation is available via Swagger UI at `/api-docs` when the server is running.

 ### Triangles

 - `GET /api/triangles` - Get all triangles
 - `GET /api/triangles/:id` - Get a specific triangle
-- `GET /api/triangles/:id/area` - Calculate the area of a triangle
+- `GET /api/triangles/:id/area` - Calculate the area and other properties of a triangle
 - `POST /api/triangles` - Create a new triangle with three sides (sideA, sideB, sideC)
 - `PUT /api/triangles/:id` - Update an existing triangle
 - `DELETE /api/triangles/:id` - Delete a triangle

+### Health Endpoints

+- `GET /api/health` - Get detailed health information about the application
+- `GET /ping` - Simple healthcheck endpoint (returns 200 OK)

 ### Triangle Model